apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 The advantage of this alternative approach is that it does not require the expectedGeneration to be stored in the openKey table.

 However the client code required to implement this appears more complex due to having different key commit logic for Ratis and EC and the parameter needing to be passed through many method calls.

+PR [#5524](https://github.com/apache/ozone/pull/5524) illustrates this approach for the atomicKeyCreation feature which was added to S3.

 The existing implementation for key creation stores various attributes (metadata, creation time, ACLs, ReplicationConfig) in the openKey table, so storing the expectedGeneration keeps with that convention, which is less confusing for future developers.